AdobeDocs/sign-integrations.pt-BR/help/veeva/user.md

 ---
-title: Guia do Usuário do Veeva Vault
+title: Guia do usuário do Veeva Vault
-description: Guia do usuário dos clientes da Veeva Vault sobre como usar a integração da Adobe Sign com a Veeva
+description: Guia do usuário do Veeva Vault sobre como usar a integração do Adobe Sign com a Veeva
 products: Adobe Sign
 content-type: reference
 locnotes: All languages; screenshots to follow what's there already (seems there is a mix within a given language version of the article)